Carat12/Web/README.md

 # Web
 This is a product of my course __Web Programming for GIS__ in UB.
-To see the website, please refer to the website link given above.
+To see the website, please refer to the website link given next to the repository description.
 There are a total of _five pages_ in my personal website.
 A menu bar on the left enables the switch between pages.
 ## Home Page
 Show a picture with a short description
 ## Interest Page